gappeah/exodus_analysis/README.md

 Then, open the `main.ipynb` file in Jupyter Notebook or any compatible environment, and execute the cells.
 You can also run the synthetic data script to create a test dataset if needed.

-## Future Work

-- Improve transaction classification, such as categorising based on the destination or source.
-- Incorporate more advanced visualisation techniques such as interactive charts using `plotly`.
-- Explore further statistical analysis of fees, gains, and losses for the assets.

 ## Author

 - @gappeah